-After the eCA determines that the self-signed certificate and self-issued certificate is free of errors, the internal issuance procedures are followed to publish the self-signed certificate and self-issued certificate in the repository.
+After eCA determines that the self-signed certificate and self-issued certificate is free of errors, the internal issuance procedures are followed to publish the self-signed certificate and self-issued certificate in the repository.

 After receiving notification of approval of their certificate application, the subordinate CA or the cross-certified CA must check the attached certificate to make sure the certificate contents are accurate.
-If there are no errors on the certificate, the eCA shall be notified.
-CA not established by the Company must sign a certificate acceptance confirmation document and reply by letter to the Company to complete the certificate acceptance procedure.
-Internal issuance procedures are followed for subordinate CA established by the Company to publish the self-signed certificate and the self-issued certificate in the repository.
+If there are no errors on the certificate, eCA shall be notified.
+CA not established by CHT must sign a certificate acceptance confirmation document and reply by letter to CHT to complete the certificate acceptance procedure.
+Internal issuance procedures are followed for subordinate CA established by CHT to publish the self-signed certificate and the self-issued certificate in the repository.

-After the eCA receives the certificate acceptance confirmation document, eCA publishes the CA certificate issued to a subordinate CA or cross-certificate issued to a root CA in the repository.
+After receiving the certificate acceptance confirmation document, eCA publishes the CA certificates issued to subordinate CAs or cross-certificates issued to root CAs in the repository.

-If the CA does not return the certificate acceptance confirmation document within 30 calendar days, it shall be deemed as refusal of certificate acceptance.
-The eCA revokes that certificate and no publication is made.
+If the CA does not return the certificate acceptance confirmation document within 30 calendar days, it shall be deemed as refusal of certificate acceptance. eCA revokes that certificate and no publication is made.